mlempp/Project_PeopleAnalytics/README.md

 IBM HR Analytics Employee Attrition & Performance
 _________________________________________________________________________
 In this project I wanted to predict attrition based on employee data.
 The data is an artificial dataset from IBM data scientists.
 It contains data for 1470 employees.
-Te dataet contains the following information per emplyee:
+Te dataset contains the following information per employee:

 Age                         : Age of the employee.